sashakaplan1/sashaGIS/README.md

 # sashaGIS
 # Sasha Kaplan's Portfolio
-Passionate about GIS, cartography, and data analytics.
+Passionate about GIS, cartography, and data analytics
-Examples were compiled during my studies at California State University, Long Beach.
+Examples were compiled during my studies at California State University, Long Beach

 # Project 1: The Opioid Epidemic in the American Southwest